LEGO Batman: Legacy of the Dark Knight – Towers and Ace Chemicals Guide

 Screenshot from LEGO Batman: Legacy of the Dark Knight

-• Using the wrong game’s guide.
-Arkham Knight towers and Ace Chemicals are different systems with different goals.
+• Using an Arkham Knight guide.
+Towers and Ace Chemicals are different systems with different goals in this game.

 F